openhackathons-org/gpubootcamp/ai/Megatron/README.md

 # Practical Guide to Train Megatron-LM with your own language

+Megatron-LM is used in [NeMo Megatron](https://developer.nvidia.com/nvidia-nemo#nemo-megatron), this is the framework to help enterprises overcome the challenges of building and training sophisticated natural language processing models with billions and trillions of parameters.

 This folder contains contents for Practical Guide to train Megatron-LM GPT Model with your own language.
 There are 2 Labs, each with a different focus.